 During the excavation 6 babies were found alive, and they were released into the ocean soon afterwards.
 As those babies were not strong enough to climb out of the deep nest themselves, they had a fairly low chance of survival.
 But at least they had a chance hey?

-Our kids loved watching those baby turtles, and were allowed to touch them very carefully for a minute.
-Dante got to hold one briefly too, but Allegra was a bit young for that.
+Dante and Allegra loved those baby turtles, and were allowed to touch them very briefly and carefully before they were contained.
 They really loved getting to see them up close and keeping an eye on them until the excavation was finished.
 We then took them closer to the water and watched them crawl over the sand and swim away.